AhnafZ778/Progsresso/future_response_implementations.md

 # Future Responsiveness & Enhancement Implementations

-A curated list of UI/UX enhancements for HabitPulse.
+A curated list of UI/UX enhancements for Progresso.
 Request any item by number to implement.

 ---